 What fruits can I use instead of peaches?

-Use thinly sliced nectarines, white peaches or underripe plums instead of peaches in this recipe.
+Thinly sliced nectarines, white peaches or underripe plums are great swaps.

 What should I serve this heirloom tomato salad with?

-Serve this salad as a side to grilled chicken or fish, or with a hunk of crusty bread to mop up the dressing.
+Serve as a side to grilled chicken or fish, or with crusty bread to mop up the dressing.

 Can I prep this salad ahead of time or store it?

-This salad tastes best when it’s freshly made, so I would suggest eating it right away.
-The dressing will soak into the peaches and tomatoes and turn them soggy, so they won’t sit well for longer than a few hours.
+Best eaten fresh.
+The dressing will soak into the peaches and tomatoes and make them soggy after a few hours.
 You can pickle the radish ahead of time though.

 Tips & Tricks